QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-uassetmodding.md

 ```python
 data = json.load(file)
 ```
 Within this data variable will be layers of dictionaries, lists, and key-value pairs witin the dictionaries.
 From this, you'll be able to easily automate adding, data, changing values, or anything.
 Below I will attach the code that automates making the mod, More Ammo.
-I ask that you take this as an example, and **don't try to steal this code to make a competitor ammo mod, that would be a shitty thing to do.** In the future, I will also upload the code that automates Everything Unlocked, as that is a more complex example.
 ```python
 import json